slam10s/may-madness/docs/index.md

 - [Sunday, May 9](./2020-21/schedule/05-09.md) - 2nd Round (Men)
 - [Saturday, May 8](./2020-21/schedule/05-08.md) - 1st & 2nd Rounds (Men & Women)
 - [Friday, May 7](./2020-21/schedule/05-07.md) - 1st Round (Men & Women)
+- [Complete Scheule](./2020-21/schedule.md) - All Matches on One Page

 ## The Metrics